Originally published on December 7, 2016, updated May 19, 2023

 The maximum number of messages you can send per day depends on your daily order volume.
 To be specific, the value is computed using the following formula (Daily Order Volume * 5) + 600.
 For example, if you make an average of 100 sales per day, you’ll be able to send a maximum of 1,100 messages, computed as (100 *5) + 600).

 Yes, they are.
 Amazon does this so that it can better arbitrate disputes between the parties.
-It keeps these records for a period of two years.

 Yes, it is.
-Feel free to code your emails, so that they look their best when they get to the buyer.
+Feel free to code your emails so that they look their best when they get to the buyer.
 However, take note that Amazon only allows selected HTML tags to be used.
 Any tag not present on this list will be stripped, but the element's subtree will be preserved in the output document.

 Yes, they are.
 Buyers and sellers can attach any of the following file types for product instructions, warranty information, or invoices to their messages: